minetest-tools/update_translations/README.md

 Text as well=
 ```

-Note that whenever the translation files are regenerated the translation lines will be grouped by source lua filename and sorted alphabetically.
+Note that whenever the translation files are regenerated the translation lines will be grouped by source lua filename and sorted alphabetically, so don't bother manually organizing the order of the lines in the file yourself.

 If the mod's source changes in such a way that a line with an existing translation or comment is no longer present, the unused line will be moved to the bottom of the translation file under the header:

 ```
 ##### not used anymore #####
 ```

+This allows for old translations and comments to be reused with new lines where appropriate.
+This script doesn't attempt "fuzzy" matching of old strings to new, so even a single change of punctuation or spelling will put strings into the "not used anymore" section and require manual reassociation with the new string.

 ## bash autocompletion